npbroo/Automated-Finance/README.md

 ```
 ## Optional Coinbase Support

 Coinbase was not supported by Plaid when I created this project.
-I later integrated Coinbase support for personal use and optionally included it into this project.
+I later integrated Coinbase support (USA only) for personal use and optionally included it into this project.

 You can generate a Coinbase API key by following the instructions [here](https://help.coinbase.com/en/cloud/api/coinbase/key-creation).

-Afterwards, simply add the developer key, private key, and specify the Coinbase currency codes to track in your .env file.
+Afterwards, simply add the developer key and secret in your .env file.